 Lake Mountain is a Victorian ski resort that’s only 2 hours from Melbourne.
-It offers cross-country skiing, snowboarding and tobogganing but not downhill skiing (for that you’ll need to go to Mt Baw Baw, the next closest ski resort, or further afield).
+It offers cross-country skiing, snowboarding and tobogganing and general snow play fun!

 If you’re only wanting to toboggan and snow play then Lake Mountain is a doable day trip with kids.
 Here are my tips for making the most of your visit.

-There is no on-mountain accommodation at Lake Mountain.
-The nearest town with accommodation is Marysville which is 25 minutes away, and further afield is Narbethong (35 minutes away) and Healesville (60 minutes away).
+There is actually no on-mountain accommodation at Lake Mountain.
+The nearest towns with accommodation are Marysville which is 25 minutes away, Narbethong (35 minutes away) and Healesville (60 minutes away).

 Marysville is a small town and accommodation is limited, especially during peak periods such as weekends and school holidays.
 As such, even the most basic accommodation can be relatively expensive.